 Let’s Dance is a dance class for over 55’s.
-Using a combination of classical and contemporary dance techniques along with a range of other dance styles the 90 minute class offers the chance to improve general well being, be creative, learn choreography and enjoy yourself through dance.
-The classes are led by professional dancers and are based at the Old Town Hall in Hemel Hempstead.
+Using a combination of classical and contemporary dance techniques along with a range of other dance styles the 60 minute class offers the chance to improve general well being, be creative, learn choreography and enjoy yourself through dance.
+The classes are led by professional dancers and are based at the Active Dacorum Hub in Hemel Hempstead.

 Sessions are suitable for all abilities and no prior dance experience is necessary.
 Although places are limited at present we are still keen to hear from people who are interested in joining.
-If you want more information please email us at the address below.
+If you want more information please email us at email@example.com.

 Specialist dance clothing is not necessary, wear light layered, exercise or sports type clothing and you can dance barefoot or with appropriate footwear.
-We dance on the stage which has a specialist dance floor.
-There is water available throughout the sessions and tea and coffee is on offer in the cafe after classes for a small contribution.
+We dance in a studio which has a specialist dance floor.
+There is water available throughout the sessions and tea and coffee is available to purchase in the café after classes.

-In partnership with Dacorum Borough Council and the Tenant Academy, we are pleased to be hosting new sessions at the Supported Housing schemes starting from May 2019.
+In partnership with Dacorum Borough Council, we are pleased to be hosting sessions at some Supported Housing schemes in the borough.

 LET’S DANCE AT CENTRE IN THE PARK

 Thursdays 10.30am till 11.30am open to members only.

 Click on this link to find out more about the Centre in the Park.